-Let the lemon soda add a bit of a twist to the Filipino classic pork adobo.
+Pork Adobo with Sprite is scrumptious variation of the popular Pork Adobo of Philippines.
+Let the sprite add a bit of a twist to the Filipino classic pork adobo.
 This dish is tangy, sweet and savoury with balanced flavors from the soy sauce, vinegar, aromatics and of course, the lemon soda.
 Best served during lunchtime with a whole pot of hot steaming rice!
 Totally winner, Filipino dinner!

 WHAT IS PORK ADOBO?

 The word “adobo” is actually a way of cooking wherein meat is simmered in a mixture of vinegar, soy sauce and garlic.
 This is the real traditional way of making adobo dishes, commonly with chicken or pork.
 Fatty pork cuts are usually used which is neutralized by the acidity of the vinegar.
 Modern versions of adobo also includes onions, which became one of the staple aromatics aside from garlic, and sliced potatoes.

 Adobo is a super easy dish without needing any fancy ingredients.
 Whenever we ran out of pantry ingredients, we resort to cooking adobo since it involves only the basic Filipino condiments.
 With the simplest ingredients, pork adobo remains one of the crowd’s favorite and definitely one of my comfort foods.

 Making pork adobo with the magic of sprite follows the same steps on how to make the classic adobo you know.
 You may use any pork cut you like.
 In making this adobo, I would highly recommend pork cuts with both lean and fat parts, such as the liempo or pork belly.
 The fat will later melt and this natural meat oil will contribute a lot to the flavor of this dish.